VisTrails/VisTrails/doc/usersguide/groups.rst

    pair: modules; subworkflows
    single: subworkflows

 To create a subworkflow, select the modules to include and select ``Create Subworkflow`` from the ``Workflow`` menu.
-See Figure :ref:`Creating <fig-subworkflow>`.
+See Figure :ref:`Creating a subworkflow <fig-subworkflow>`.
 You will be prompted to name the subworkflow.
 The subworkflow will appear in the modules list under ``My Subworkflows.``  Groups can be converted to subworkflows by selecting the ``Convert to Subworkflow`` option.

 To edit a subworkflow, select a module of the corresponding subworkflow and select ``Edit Subworkflow`` from the ``Workflow`` menu.
 This will open the subworkflow's file.
 If you make changes to the subworkflow and save them, the modules that correspond to the old subworkflow will be marked with a '!', meaning that it is not the latest version.
 To upgrade to the latest version, either select the triangle in the module's upper right corner and choose ``Upgrade Module``, or delete the old module and replace it with a new one.
-See Figure :ref:`Upgrade module <fig-subworkflow_upgrade>`.
+See Figure :ref:`Upgrading a subworkflow module that had been edited <fig-subworkflow_upgrade>`.

 .. _fig-subworkflow: